The particular properties of chronic pain versus acute pain.

 Our mind is also the only instrument of our body to counteract the centripetal force of pain.
 Pain focuses on ourselves.
 It originated as a physiological necessity for the survival of the individual in primitive circumstances.
 In chronic pain in which everything has been done to support physical health as well as possible, the pain no longer has any constructive meaning.

 Under extreme circumstances, such as in fight or flight situations, pain is not felt.
-But under normal circumstances it is very difficult to ignore pain.
+But under normal circumstances, it is very difficult to ignore pain.
 Only our intellect is able to create an inner world that can form a counterbalance; a world of experience that can hold our attention in such a way that there is less attention for the pain.

 The role of a therapeutic relationship

 A therapeutic relationship is a “rehearsal” relationship.
 It is not a relationship in the true personal or social sense of the word.
-Outside the therapy space, the relationship does not exist, and all that is discussed within the therapeutic circumstances is merely an exercise to build new relationships in life, or to make constructive changes to existing relationships.
+Outside the therapy space, the relationship does not exist, and all that is discussed within the therapeutic circumstances is merely an exercise to build new relationships in life or to make constructive changes to existing relationships.

 In the case of chronic pain, therapy is not a pain treatment in the strict sense of the word.
 On the other hand, it is of enormous value for the patient with chronic pain to create a personal world “around” the pain.

-It is also in this strategy that the theory of the extended mind, our mental hold in the world, is a great contribution to help the chronic pain patient on his way.
+It is also in this strategy that the theory of the extended mind, our mental hold in the world, is a great contribution to helping the chronic pain patient on his way.
 Together with embodiment techniques – learning to find resting points in the body itself – and the intelligent construction of the extended mind, the therapy can form a constructive framework to learn to live with chronic pain in a dignified way on a daily basis with the prospect of personal development like everyone else.

 Frida Kahlo, Tree of Hope, 1946.
 Museum of Contemporary Art, Chicago.